talsperre/talsperre.github.io/_posts/2025-02-16-game-theory.md

 But why would they do this?
-In a highly competitive market, it makes total sense for companies to release their best models as soon as they are ready, aim to capture as much market share as possible, and then iterate on the next version.
-This has been the oft-repeated strategy in the tech industry in the past, which was taken to its zenith by companies like Uber, and Airbnb.
-The typical playbook during the ZIRP (Zero Interest Rate Policy) era was to raise massive amounts of capital, utilize that capital to subsidize services, and capture as much market share as possible.
+In a highly competitive market, it makes total sense for companies to release their best models as soon as they are ready, capture as much market share as possible, and then iterate on the next version.
+This has been the oft-repeated strategy in the tech industry in the past, and was taken to its zenith by companies like Uber, and Airbnb.
+The typical playbook during the Zero Interest Rate Policy (ZIRP) era was to raise massive amounts of capital, utilize that capital to subsidize services, and capture as much market share as possible.
 To hone in on the point further:

-- Uber first launched a beta/demo in San Francisco in 2010
+- Uber first launched a beta/demo in San Francisco in 2010.
 - By 2012, Uber was serving rides across the US and in multiple cities across Europe.
-- By 2013, Uber was already available in [74](https://www.theguardian.com/news/2022/jul/15/embrace-the-chaos-a-history-of-ubers-rapid-expansion-and-fall-from-favour)
+- By 2013, Uber was available in [74](https://www.theguardian.com/news/2022/jul/15/embrace-the-chaos-a-history-of-ubers-rapid-expansion-and-fall-from-favour)
   cities and was valued at $3.5  billion.

 This paradigm of flooding the market with your best product using VC funding as soon it is ready doesn't seem to apply to the LLM space.
+This is due to a unique set of circumstances and market circumstances like:

+- High interest rates
-This is due to a unique set of circumstances such as market forces like high interest rates, competitive dynamics among companies due to the existence of knowledge distillation, and the possibility of recursive self-improvement by acquiring more user data.
+- Competitive dynamics among companies due to the existence of knowledge distillation,
+- And the possibility of recursive self-improvement of models which depend on acquiring more user data and training even larger models.

 Let's explore each one of these in more detail.

 ## High Interest Rates

-During the ZIRP era, raising capital was easy, and capital could be deployed quickly to build out infrastructure, acquire users, and capture market share.
+During the ZIRP era, raising capital was easy - this capital could be deployed quickly to build out infrastructure, acquire users, and capture market share.
 However, the higher interest rates of the past few years have made it difficult to apply the same playbook.
-Additionally, the foundational assumption of the earlier tech era companies was that the initial infrastructure, R&D, and user acquisition costs would be high, but once a user was acquired, the marginal cost of serving that user would be low.
-This is what makes Google's AdWords, Facebook's marketplace / ad network, and AWS's compute services so profitable.
-However, the marginal cost of serving users in the LLM space is not low, and in fact, the marginal cost of serving a user is significantly higher for models using inference time compute like o1, o1 pro, and o3.
-The costs are so high that OpenAI has to charge over
-$200 for their most premium [subscription](https://openai.com/chatgpt/pricing/)
-which is the only way to access their latest o3 or o1 pro models.
+The foundational assumption of the earlier tech era companies was that the initial infrastructure, R&D, and user acquisition costs would be high, but once a user was acquired, the marginal cost of serving that user would be low.
+This is what makes Google's AdWords, Facebook's marketplace / Ad network, and AWS's compute services so profitable.
+However, the marginal cost of serving users in the LLM space is not low, and is estimated to be in multiple billions of dollars.
+Tn fact, the marginal cost of serving a user is significantly higher for models using inference time compute like `o1`, `o1 pro`, and `o3`, and is requiring companies to spend massively on data center and power generation.
+The costs are so high that OpenAI has to charge over $200 for their most premium [subscription](https://openai.com/chatgpt/pricing/) which is the only way to access their latest o1 pro models.

-The return to a world where marginal costs matter implies that companies like OpenAI, Anthropic, Google, and others have to be more judicious in how they deploy their capital, and make sure that they are able to recoup their costs.
+The return to a world where marginal costs matter once more implies that companies like OpenAI, Anthropic, Google, and others have to be more judicious in how they deploy their capital, and make sure that they are able to recoup their costs.

 ## Competitive market dynamics

-There's two different types of competitive dynamics at play in the LLM space:
+Beyond the financial constraints, two key competitive dynamics define how companies navigate the LLM landscape:

 - User acquisition and training data acquisition
 - Knowledge distillation